TheMagnificent11/lewee/src/Lewee.Domain/README.md

 # Lewee.Domain

-This package assist with implementing the domain logic of an application.
+This package assist with implementing the domain logic of an application (architected using domain-driven design principles).

 ## Entity